Student Organizations

 Psi Beta Honor Society / Psychology Club

-The Psychology Club is an inclusive club for students interested in topics related to psychology.
-The Psi Beta Honor Society, as part of the Psychology Club, is to encourage professional development and psychological literacy of all students at two-year colleges.
+The Psychology Club is an inclusive club for all American River College students interested in topics related to psychology.
+The Psi Beta Honor Society, as part of the Psychology Club, is to encourage professional development and psychological literacy of all students at two-year colleges through promotion and recognition of excellence in scholarship, leadership, research, and community service.

 PUENTE Club